 As a woman, I am outsider looking in on a movement that appears to have lost much of its initial Kingdom-oriented vitality and practical, boundary-busting appeal.

-Emergence Christianity (online at least) is a boys' club dominated by academics, and the climate can be dismissive of or even hostile toward women's voices and perspectives.
-They talk a good game about being welcoming, affirming, open, and inclusive, but I haven't seen that to be the case (and I wonder about the experiences of people of color and LGBT folks).
+Emergence Christianity (online at least) is a boys' club dominated by academics, and the climate can be dismissive of or even hostile toward the voices of women and people of color.
+They talk about being welcoming, affirming, open, and inclusive, but not everyone experiences that in actuality.

 It's disheartening to hear white guys dismiss concerns about diversity and justice work as "identity politics," favoring theory and theology over people, stories, and meaningful change.
 What does it matter if you've got a rigourous Marxist argument and a brilliant vision for achieving actual systemic equality if you are actually talking over or silencing the very people excluded by current systems that favor you?
 There is nothing particularly progressive about mansplaining.